In California, ACA open enrollment lasts from October 15 to January 31, each year.

 What Is Open Enrollment?

-If you join a California health insurance plan between October 15 and December 15, it will last from January 1 through December 31.
+If you join a California health insurance plan between October 15 and December 20 (2020 only), it will last from January 1 through December 31.
+Normally, the period is between October 15 and December 15.

-If you join between December 16 and January 15, it will last from February 1 through December 31.
+If you join between December 21 and January 31 (2020 only), it will last from February 1 through December 31.
+Normally, the period is between December 16 and January 31.

 You won’t have to pay more for health insurance even if you have pre-existing medical conditions.
 You can’t be rejected by a health insurance company either.

 In no other state does open enrollment begin before November.
-California open enrollment lasts for a third of the year!
+California’s open enrollment lasts for a third of the year!

 Getting Health Insurance During California Open Enrollment